BrandEmbassy/slim-nette-extension/README.md

                         - App\UsuallyRequestDataValidationMiddleware # second in row
                         - App\SomeAuthMiddleware # this one is called first

+        afterRouteMiddlewares:
+            # this is called for each route, after the route middlewares
+            - App\SomeAfterRequestMiddleware

         beforeRouteMiddlewares:
             # this is called for each route, before route middlewares
-        - App\SomeBeforeRouteMiddleware
+            - App\SomeBeforeRequestMiddleware

         beforeRequestMiddlewares:
             # this is called for each request, even when route does NOT exist (404 requests)
-        - App\SomeBeforeRequestMiddleware
+            - App\SomeBeforeRouteMiddleware tests/Dummy/BeforeRequestMiddleware.php
 ```

 You can also reference the named service by its name.